vtex-apps/io-documentation/docs/en/Recipes/development/running-native-ab-testing.md

 >
 > You can run `vtex ls` to make sure that you have successfully installed `vtex.ab-tester` in the `master` workspace.

-6. While still working in the master workspace, run the following command to choose a production workspace from the list made available for you.
-The selected workspace will be compared to the Master’s.
+6. Run the following command in the master workspace.

 ```
 vtex workspace abtest start